ExploringThelocallife

 Safety: The absence of an open pilot light improves safety factors in multiple ways on electric ignition-designed RV water heaters.
 First, only activating propane flow when genuinely igniting the burner on hot water demand reduces the chances for leaks or risky gas accumulation while in storage or traveling.
 It also removes carbon monoxide risks from an unnoticed extinguished pilot.
 Finally, no flames means fewer fire hazards.
 However, cold temperature or impacted flow reliability concerns still require awareness for safe operation.

-How to Pick The Right Ignition System for Your RV
+How to Pick The Right Ignition System for Your RV?

 Determining whether an electric or standing pilot ignition RV water heater fits an individual travel profile requires comparing factors like planned usage, risk tolerance, and climate.
 There is no definitively superior option – choosing comes down to lifestyle and personal preference.